iPhone Memory Leaks Tracking and Use of Instruments

 Launch Instruments.
 Here you will see many tools in Instruments for various tasks.
 On the left-hand side, choose iPhone.
 On the right-hand menu, double-click the "Leaks" tool:

-Once you've clicked that, you should see the following screen:
+Once you've clicked that, you should see the following screen.

-Please connect the device with the system.
-In the top-left corner of the window you'll see a drop-down menu that says "Launch Executable".
+Please connect the device to the system.
+In the top-left corner of the window, you'll see a drop-down menu that says "Launch Executable".
 Click on that and ensure that your iPhone (not your computer) is selected as the active device.
 Then scroll down to "Launch Executable" and you should see a list of all the apps that are installed on your iPhone.
 Find your app and select it.

-After the app/game has run for a few seconds, the auto leak check will run and lo and behold, it will find 2 memory leaks.
+After the app/game has run for a few seconds, the auto leak check will run, and lo and behold, it will find 2 memory leaks.

 Click on one memory leak.
 The Detail View will show you a complete stack trace to the point where your leaked memory was allocated.
 In our example above, clicking on the first leak reveals that a leak occurred inside [NSString initWithUTF8String].
 If you look one step higher in the stack trace, you'll see the last call inside my app was to [InstrumentsTestViewController viewDidLoad].